World Figure Skating Championships cumulative medal count: Ice dance

 Ice dance is the most recent of the four disciplines at the World Figure Skating Championships.
-It was first held in 1952 in Paris, France.
+It was first contested at the 1952 World Championships in Paris, France.

-Lyudmila Pakhomova and Aleksandr Gorshkov of the Soviet Union hold the record for the most gold medals won (with six) and the longest winning streak at back-to-back events (with five).
-The record for total medals won is shared by three ice dance teams (with eight each): Natalia Bestemianova and Andrei Bukin, Irina Moiseeva and Andrei Minenkov, and Marina Klimova and Sergei Ponomarenko, who all competed for the Soviet Union, although Klimova and Ponomarenko represented the Commonwealth of Independent States at their last competition in 1992.
-The most silver medals were won by Klimova and Ponomarenko as well (with five), while the record for the most bronze medals is held by Shae-Lynn Bourne and Victor Kraatz of Canada (with four).
+Lyudmila Pakhomova and Aleksandr Gorshkov of the Soviet Union hold the record for winning the most gold medals in ice dance (with six), and also have the longest winning streak at back-to-back events (with five).
+Guillaume Cizeron of France has also won six gold medals in ice dance, but with different partners.
+Three teams are tied for winning the most total medals (with eight each): Natalia Bestemianova and Andrei Bukin, Marina Klimova and Sergei Ponomarenko, and Irina Moiseeva and Andrei Minenkov, all of whom competed for the Soviet Union (although Klimova and Ponomarenko represented the Commonwealth of Independent States (CIS) at their last competition in 1992).
+Klimova and Ponomarenko have won the most silver medals as well well (with five), while Shae-Lynn Bourne and Victor Kraatz of Canada have won the most bronze medals (with four).

 Total medal count by nation

-Lyudmila Pakhomova and Aleksandr Gorshkov have won the most gold medals in ice dance at the World Championships (six total).
+Lyudmila Pakhomova and Aleksandr Gorshkov have won the most gold medals in ice dance at the World Championships (with six total).